open-mv-sandbox/ptero/README.md

 See the [wasm-pack documentation](https://rustwasm.github.io/docs/wasm-pack/) for more information.

 You do not need to build the library manually for the web example.

-## Miri

-This project is additionally tested using the [Miri project](https://github.com/rust-lang/miri).
-While no unsafe code is used in ptero, this additionally verifies dependencies are behaving safely too.

-## Related Projects

-- [Dacti](https://github.com/open-mv-sandbox/dacti): Ptero is made for working with dacti formats.
-- [Daicon](https://github.com/open-mv-sandbox/daicon): Dacti uses daicon as the base for its binary formats, and ptero also provides APIs for working with daicon.

 ## License